Jullija/ConspectsManager/README.md

 **[Szymon](https://github.com/Szyntos), [Olgierd](https://github.com/olgierdjw) and [Mikołaj](https://github.com/MikolajLH)** are our backend developers.

-## Another File Explorer?
+## Conspects Manager?
 Yup.

-But in our program not only can you traverse through directories but also **create copies, import templates or edit markdowns**.
-It will be like your best friend at the party - he will twist and shout along with you!
+If you are a person who create templates or conspects, our program will twist and shout along with you!
+Not only will it give you a possibility to traverse through directories but also **create copies, import templates or edit markdowns**.

 ## Technical informations

-React.js and Django.
+Beetles march under moon's gentle light,

+**React.js and Django** join forces by night.

+Front-end flair, back-end grace,

+Together, they weave the web's embrace.

 ## How to use?